The entire business model of the free trial is that you will not remember day 14. Set the cancel-nag the moment you sign up, and win the game.

 A group reminder can nag the account owner: "remind @Bhai on 1 June to renew the family plan".
 Whoever pays gets the nudge.

 Yes, a small one, or a one-time lifetime deal if you prefer never thinking about it.
-Either way your first 5 reminders are free.
+Either way your first 7 days are free and unlimited.

 No download needed.
 NagMeLater turns WhatsApp into your subscription renewal reminder app: one message sets the schedule, and the nag arrives in the same chat.
 Nothing new on your home screen, nothing to keep updated, nothing extra to open.